Smithmayowa20/heroku_testing/README.md

 # heroku_testing
-Testing django deployment to heroku
+Testing django deployment to heroku by deploying a website application.